y5systems/intmax2-contract/docs/index.md

 error NotFinishedPeriod()
 ```

-Emitted when an attempt is made to consume allocations for the current period
+Error emitted when an attempt is made to consume allocations for the current period

+_Allocations can only be consumed for completed periods_

 ### periodIntervalZero